leecardona/vscode-setup/README.md

 ![vscode merge dialog](https://github.com/leecardona/vscode-setup/blob/development/assets/vscode_merge-cmd.png?raw=true)

-- [X] Inside the cmd prompt, enter the `Git: Merge Branch` cmd or select it from the downdown list of common/recent cmds.
+- [X] Inside the cmd prompt, enter the `Git: Merge Branch` cmd or select it from the dropdown list of common/recent cmds.
 This will result in the `Select a branch to merge from` dialog appearing.

 ![select branch to merge](https://github.com/leecardona/vscode-setup/blob/development/assets/vscode_merge_from_dialog.png?raw=true)